treadiehq/airatelimit/README.md

 ### Privacy-First

 - Never stores prompts or responses
-- Never stores your API keys
+- API keys only stored if you choose Stored Keys Mode (encrypted at rest)
 - Only tracks: identity, usage counts, timestamps

 ## Limit Periods